c04ch1337/ai_prompts_agents/FG/FG_Google_AI_Prompt.md

 - **Rust Backend**: Powerful system daemon with FULL access (localhost:3000)
 - **Communication**: HTTP REST API + WebSocket for real-time updates
 - **Local Only**: Everything runs on local machine, no cloud dependencies
-- **Full Power**: Identical to phoenix Desktop but with MORE capabilities
+- **Full Power**: Identical to Phoenix Desktop but with MORE capabilities
 ```

 ---